Skip to content

 Emphasize FAITH, not formulas (Hebrews 11:6)

-Faith = trusting WHO God is, not magic formula.
+Faith = trusting WHO God is, not a magic formula.
 (1) Hebrews 11:6: 'Faith = believing God exists and rewards those who seek Him.
-Not demanding specific outcomes,' (2) Not: 'If I pray hard enough, God MUST do miracle,' (3) Instead: 'I trust God is GOOD, POWERFUL, and WISE.
+Not demanding specific outcomes,' (2) Not: 'If I pray hard enough, God MUST do a miracle,' (3) Instead: 'I trust God is GOOD, POWERFUL, and WISE.
 I'll ask Him, then trust His answer,' (4) James 4:3: 'When you ask with wrong motives, God says no. He knows what's best for you,' (5) Teach: 'Faith isn't about getting what you want.
-It's about TRUSTING who God is—even when He says no.' Character-focused faith.
+It's about TRUSTING who God is, even when He says no.' Character-focused faith.

 Point out EVERYDAY miracles (God's constant power)